Corporate Governance

 The Company adopts the system of a company with Audit & Supervisory Board Members and has made rigorous legal audits by Audit & Supervisory Board Members the basis of compliance management.
 The primary management structures (meeting bodies) are: The Board of Directors comprised of 9 members (six men, three women; eight Japanese nationals, one foreign national) including five Independent Outside Directors; the Audit & Supervisory Board comprised of four members (three men, one woman; four Japanese nationals) including two Outside Audit & Supervisory Board Members; Management Committee headed by the President and CEO and comprised of standing Directors and Senior Managing Officers.
 The Company is working to enhance the diversity of each of the meeting bodies.
 In addition, the Company adopts a mandatory executive officer system to provide for mutual partnership between decision-making and oversight (governance) with business execution and to clarify the operating responsibilities of Directors.

-Under the current management structure, centered on the Board of Directors, Audit & Supervisory Board, and Management Committee, Pigeon is working to improve corporate governance by expanding the diversity of the Board of Directors through the appointment and increase of Outside Directors, establishing the Nominating Committee, Remuneration Committee, and Governance Committee as advisory panels to the Board of Directors, and by actively exercising the supervisory function of the Audit & Supervisory Board.
+Under the current management structure, centered on the Board of Directors and Audit & Supervisory Board, the Company has been working to improve corporate governance by expanding the diversity of the Board of Directors through the appointment and increase of Outside Directors since 2015, strengthening the supervisory function of the Board of Directors by appointing an Outside Director as the Chairman of the Board from March 2023, establishing advisory panels to the Board of Directors, and active demonstration of supervisory functions by Audit & Supervisory Board Members.

 Directors and Management Officers